-- A sand club, chains, or metal knuckles - A device commonly known as "throwing stars," multi-pointed metal objects designed to embed upon impact - Any knife which is a cutting or stabbing instrument with a sharp blade set in a handle - A dirk, which is a type of dagger - Any device commonly known as "nun-chu-ka-sticks" consisting of two or more lengths of wood, metal, plastic, or similar substance connected with wire, rope, or other means - A stun gun - Any explosive device, including fireworks - Any materials (i.e. chemicals, bats, scissors, etc.) used in an aggressive manner to injure
+- A sand club, chains, or metal knuckles - A device commonly known as "throwing stars," multi-pointed metal objects designed to embed upon impact - Any knife which is a cutting or stabbing instrument with a sharp blade set in a handle - A dirk, which is a type of dagger - Any device commonly known as "nunchucks" consisting of two or more lengths of wood, metal, plastic, or similar substance connected with wire, rope, or other means - A stun gun - Any explosive device, including fireworks - Any materials (i.e. chemicals, bats, scissors, etc.) used in an aggressive manner to injur.